SatelliteQE/broker/README.md

 ```
 broker inventory --sync AnsibleTower:<username>
 ```
-To sync an inventory for a specific instance, use the follow syntax with --sync.
+To sync an inventory for a specific instance, use the following syntax with --sync.
 ```
-broker inventory --sync AnsibleTower::<instance name>
+broker inventory --sync Container::<instance name>
 ```
 This can also be combined with the user syntax above.
 ```
-broker inventory --sync AnsibleTower:<username>::<instance name>
+broker inventory --sync Container:<username>::<instance name>
 ```